Legal

 Entry into force

-The law introducing the new Book 6 explicitly stipulates that the new rules will only apply to facts that occur after the law enters into force
+The law introducing the new Book 6 explicitly stipulates that the new rules only apply to facts that occur after the law enters into force.

-Thus, if the harmful event occurs before the entry into force, the auxiliary person will still be able to benefit from quasi-immunity, even if the claim for damages is brought to court after the entry into force of the new rules.
+Thus, if the harmful event has occurred prior to 1 January 2025, the auxiliary person will still be able to benefit from quasi-immunity, even if the claim for damages is brought to court after the entry into force of the new rules.

-Conversely, if the harmful event occurs after the entry into force, the auxiliary person will no longer be able to benefit from quasi-immunity, even if his contractual relationship predates the entry into force of the new rules.
+Conversely, if the harmful event occurs on or after 1 January 2025, the auxiliary person will no longer be able to benefit from quasi-immunity, even if his contractual relationship predates the entry into force of the new rules.
 In this way, the new rules also have an impact on the performance of existing contracts.

 Possible protection measures